bitwarden/contributing-docs/docs/docs/server/sso/local.md

 2. Tick the "Allow SSO authentication" box

+3. Come up with and enter an SSO Identifier

 3. Select "SAML 2.0" as the SSO type.
 Don't save or exit this page yet, you'll need to come back to it later